 - the Commonwealth Government Business Enterprise Governance and Oversight Guidelines (2011).

 More on our governance framework

-Within the Australian Government, the Minister for Broadband, Communications and the Digital Economy has portfolio responsibility for Australia Post.
-Under a dual shareholder model, overall responsibility is shared with the Minister for Finance and Deregulation.
+Within the Australian Government, the Minister for Communications has portfolio responsibility for Australia Post.
+Under a dual shareholder model, overall responsibility is shared with the Minister for Finance.

 Non-executive directors are nominated by the portfolio minister and appointed by the Governor-General for a period of up to 5 years.
 Reappointment is permissible.
 In practice, terms of appointment are generally 3 years.